 Skip to content

-How to Start a Plumbing Business
+How to Start a Plumbing Business: 11 Steps to Get Up and Running

 Starting a plumbing business is a profitable way to become your own boss.
 With an industry value of $124 billion (USD) and rising, there’s never been a better time to get started.

-1. Get your plumbing certification
+1. Get your plumbing license

 • Become an apprentice.
 A plumbing apprenticeship is paid on-the-job training under a master or licensed plumber.
 It helps you build a network, gain experience, and prepare for life on the job.
 Apprenticeships can last from two to five years and are a mandatory part of becoming a licensed plumber.